Retatrutide

 Downside Rationale

-Safety risk (4.0/5.0) — Catastrophic risk floor applies from class-level MTC rodent signal, pancreatitis class prior, and a novel glucagon arm unstudied beyond 48 weeks.
-Heart rate rise +6.7 bpm at 12 mg is the largest in the incretin class.
-Only ~700 participants and 48 weeks of exposure provide minimal statistical power to detect rare serious events.
-The intrinsic pharmacological profile warrants the floor; no supply-chain contamination is factored into this dimension.
+Safety risk (4.0/5.0): A catastrophic risk floor applies because class-level MTC rodent signal, pancreatitis class prior, and a novel glucagon arm unstudied beyond 48 weeks cannot be ruled out at current sample sizes.
+Resting heart rate rise of +6.7 bpm at 12 mg is the largest in the incretin class.
+Only approximately 700 participants and 48 weeks of exposure provide minimal statistical power to detect rare serious events (anything below 1% incidence is statistically invisible at this N).
+The intrinsic pharmacological profile warrants the floor; gray-market supply contamination is addressed separately in the verdict and is not double-counted here.

-Side effect profile (4.0/5.0) — Nausea ~45% at 12 mg (highest in the incretin class), vomiting ~16%, diarrhea ~27%, discontinuation 6% at top dose.
-Lean mass loss absolute magnitude is the largest in class (up to 6.5 kg in Phase 2 body-comp substudy) simply because total weight loss is the largest.
+Side effect profile (3.3/5.0): Nausea approximately 45% at the 12 mg dose (highest in the incretin class), vomiting approximately 16%, diarrhea approximately 27%, and 6% discontinuation at top dose.
+Absolute lean mass loss is the largest in class (up to 6.5 kg in the Phase 2 body-composition substudy) simply because total weight loss is the largest.
+Resting heart rate increase is also largest in class.
+All GI effects are titration-sensitive, which is why the 4-week step-up schedule matters.
+Users who skip titration increase discontinuation risk substantially.

 Verdict